GROX13/stunning-octo-system/README.md

 * ##### In case you are using linux and you encounter `UnknownHostException` While trying to use `h2-console` you might encounter exception similar to ```java.net.UnknownHostException: {hostname}: {hostname}: Name or service not known```.
-     This can actually have a few different causes, but the most common cause on Linux is an inability of the computer running bliss to resolve its own hostname.
+     This can actually have a few different causes, but the most common cause on Linux is an inability of the computer running application to resolve its own hostname.
      To solve this issue you'll need to add `{hostname}` in `/etc/hosts` file like: `127.0.0.1       localhost linux-krok` which should solve the issue.